aseprite/docs/color-profile.md

 ![RGB Cube](color-profile/rgb-cube.png)

-But what does it means a position in this 3D cube?
+But what does it mean a position in this 3D cube?
+We know that *RGB=(0, 0, 0)* represents the black color,
+*RGB=(255, 0, 0)* represets red, *RGB=(255, 255, 255)*
+it's white, etc. But what is [white](https://en.wikipedia.org/wiki/White_point) exactly?
+What was the ambient light used when your display monitor was calibrated and the manufacturer said *"OK, this is white"*?

 Each device that must handle color (a monitor, a printer, a camera, a scanner, etc.)  must be calibrated to convert the light in the ambient